 As is often the case in a small town, Fosters doesn't have a public transportation system that people use for their commute.

-In terms of college education, Fosters is nearly on par with the US average for all cities of 21.84%: 18.20% of adults 25 and older in Fosters have a bachelor's degree or advanced degree.
+The education level of Fosters citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.20% of adults 25 and older in Fosters have a college degree.

 The per capita income in Fosters in 2022 was $34,539, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $138,156 for a family of four.
 However, Fosters contains both very wealthy and poor people as well.